DanielCondeLab/WAT-regulation-of-secondary-growth-and-auxin-homeostasis-in-hybrid-poplar/README.md

 - Poplar best reciprocal hit gene mapping (**DIAMOND**)
 - Cell-type deconvolution (**BayesPrism**)
 - Functional enrichment (**ORA GO (topGO); GSEA KEGG (clusterProfiler)**)

+**Note**: OrthoFinder usage is not covered in this repository, but the configuration file used in the analysis is included.

 ---